Duxah/FreePCB-2/README.md

 * Improved switching of active page.

-* You can create a part without a footprint.
+* You can create a part without a footprint attribute.
 In this case, this part will not be included in the netlist.

 ***